-After Harry and Meghan officially announced the happy news of their engagement, the pair set up home together at Nottingham Cottage, one of the many apartments within the grounds of Kensington Palace.
+After Harry and Meghan officially announced the happy news of their engagement in November 2017, the pair set up home together at Nottingham Cottage, nicknamed 'Nott Cott', one of the many apartments within the grounds of Kensington Palace.

 It's thought to be one of the smallest residences within the palace grounds, but certainly isn't one to be sniffed at.

 Meghan was no stranger to the property when she moved in, having stayed there numerous times when visiting Harry while in London.
 In fact, it's where the prince proposed while the couple were 'trying to roast a chicken'.

 However, the couple moved out a few months after they got married in May 2018, to Frogmore Cottage, before moving abroad.
 So who lives there now?
 At the moment, it seems the property is currently vacant, with no known residents since Harry and Meghan moved out.
 We wonder who might be next to take up residence there...